agner/agner/README.md

 packages or packages with `build_command` can be built.
 If you also specify `-a` (or `--add-path`) Agner will add path to a newly built package to your HOME/.erlang

+If `-i` or `--install` is supplied and package has `install_command` property defined, Agner will also install this package.
+Please note that in most cases you should also specify `--build`/`-b` in order for installation to make sense.

+    agner install PACKAGE [-v/--version package_version]

+Alias for `agner fetch --build --install PACKAGE /tmp/<uniq_filename>"

     agner versions PACKAGE